reflex33/Color-Tracker/README.md

-# c# Color Tracker
+# c# HSB Image
-This is a class that takes an image and color filter.
-It then finds the largest blob of that color in the image.
+This is a for handling HSB images in C#

 ## TODO
 N/A